-Indianapolis police seek help finding missing 11-year-old
+Indianapolis police find missing 11-year-old

-INDIANAPOLIS (WISH) — The Indianapolis Metropolitan Police Department was seeking the public’s help finding a missing 11-year-old girl last seen on the city’s east side Thursday morning.
+INDIANAPOLIS (WISH) — The Indianapolis Metropolitan Police Department on Thursday found a missing 11-year-old girl who’d last seen on the city’s east side Thursday morning.

 Mkayla Neblett was described as Black, 5 feet tall, and 160 pounds, with black hair and brown eyes.
 She was said to be wearing a tan and white coat, khaki pants, and clear Ugg boots.